The Perfect Weekend in Mexico City (3, 4, 5 Day Itineraries)

 Weekend in Mexico City – Day 1

-Morning – I’ll say it over and over again – the best way to really get to know a city is by walking and wandering around.
+Morning – I’ll say it again and again – the best way to really get to know a city is by walking and just wandering around.
 Once you arrive to Mexico City and check into the hotel, hit the ground running – literally – by taking a free guided walking tour of the historic center.

 The tour last about two hours and is available in Spanish and English.
 Also, it may be free but don’t forget to tip your guide.
 There are also plenty of other organized tours.
 I’ve linked to some 5 star experiences below.